 Graphics Card Age Matters

-If you find a reasonable deal on an RTX 3060, worst-case, it's been used 24/7 for mining since late February 2021.
-While 24/7 mining will put more wear and tear on a card than gaming four or five hours a day, we'd still expect a card that's less than a year old to run games without any serious issues.
-A GTX 1080 Ti meanwhile could have been used on and off for mining over the past four years.
-And even without mining, it might be a dirty mess.
+If you find a reasonable deal on an RTX 3050, worst-case, it's been used 24/7 for mining since late January 2022 — and it wasn't ever a really great mining GPU to begin with.
+While 24/7 mining will put more wear and tear on a card than gaming four or five hours a day, we'd still expect a card that's less than a year old to run games without any issues.
+A GTX 1070 Ti meanwhile could have been used on and off for mining for more than four years, and even without mining, it might be a dirty mess.

 In short, buying a used GPU that's from the latest generation tends to be safer than buying a previous top-tier GPU from several years back.
 You might get lucky with a pristine GTX 1080 Ti, or you could end up with a 1080 Ti on its last legs, with VRMs or other components on the board that are starting to go bad.
 Plan accordingly.

 Also, if you're digging deep in the bargain bins, do note that AMD has now officially retired all R9 300-series and earlier GPUs, along with the R9 Fury / Nano cards.
 Only RX series cards still have active driver support.
-Nvidia has also retired driver support for GTX 500-series and earlier GPUs, and it announced that it will retire Kepler support (GTX 600- and 700-series GPUs) later this year.
-It probably won't matter too much, at least in the short term.
-But Windows 11 and future games may not run on older cards.
+Nvidia has also retired driver support for GTX 700-series and earlier GPUs.
+That may not matter too much in the short term, but Windows 11 and future games may not run well or at all on older cards.
 If you want to play the latest releases, you'll want at least an RX 400-series AMD GPU or a GTX 900-series Nvidia GPU.

 Pay Close Attention to Return Stipulations